In Appreciation of Labi Siffre

 — Labi Siffre

 By 1975, Siffre had begun pushing past the margins of what was considered to be in the folk genre, with his first three albums solidifying his eclectic and ingenious expressions and interpretations.
 Labi Siffre, The Singer and the Song, Crying, Laughing, Loving, Lying, and For the Children each fully captivating and in good company with the early ’70s prolificacy of artists like Stevie Wonder, Donny Hathaway, Joni Mitchell, and Earth, Wind & Fire.
 But Remember My Song was a clear creative departure from previous works.
 “I Got The…” opens with a now-classic guitar lick.
 Chock full of funk, via the drums of rock drummer Ian Wallace (Bob Dylan, Esther Phillips, Bonnie Raitt), guitar-bass duo Chas Hodges and Dave Peacock, and Siffre himself on keyboards, Siffre makes a statement from the first track that the breadth of his artistry was that much more massive.
-The song offers not one but two stunning passages that helped define the advancement of hip-hop.
+The song offers not one but two stunning passages that birthed hip-hop anthems.

 Siffre’s appeal to hip-hop producers is poetic considering that on “Too Late,” the first track from his first album in 1970, he delivers scathing, diss-track level lyrics, constituting one of the greatest “Get lost!” songs of his time.
 Yet, for Siffre, much of the engrained machismo of hip-hop is in direct conflict with the core of his personhood.
 On the matter of granting Dr. Dre permissions to use “I Got The…” for Eminem’s “My Name Is” he said, “Dissing the victims of bigotry — women as bitches, homosexuals as faggots — is lazy writing.
 Diss the bigots not their victims.
 I denied sample rights till that lazy writing was removed.
 I should have stipulated ‘all versions’ but at that time, knew little about rap’s ‘clean’ and ‘explicit’ modes, so they managed to get the lazy lyric on versions other than the single and first album.”